lehklu/cordova-plugin-file-rncryptor/README.md

 cordova-plugin-file-rncryptor
 ====

-> Cordova File Encryption Plugin for Android and iOS.<br>
+> Cordova File/Text Encryption Plugin for Android and iOS.<br>
 > Using RNCryptor(iOS) and JNCryptor(Android) for interchangeable files.

 > Based on: